 Insights into Dog Senses

 When your dog places its head on your lap, it’s likely due to the multitude of odors it detects.
-Your lap carries a distinct mix of smells—your unique scent, residual food scents, and even familiar environmental smells.
+Your lap carries a distinct mix of unique scents, residual food scents, and familiar environmental smells.
 Unlike our limited sense of smell, which makes these nuances subtle or undetectable to us, they create a rich tapestry of familiarity for your dog.

-For example, after cooking dinner, your scent might linger around your lap.
-This can provide a feeling of comfort and security for your pet when they rest their head there.
+For example, your scent might linger around your lap after cooking dinner.
+This can provide your pet a feeling of comfort and security when it rests its head there.

 Canine Vision

-While their sense of smell is remarkable, a dog’s vision is quite different from a human’s.
-They have panoramic vision with a field of view spanning almost 240 degrees compared to the human field of view which is around 180 degrees.
-Their eyes’ structure is designed for low-light environments and motion detection rather than visual acuity; this helps them detect prey in the wild.
+While their sense of smell is remarkable, dogs have a different vision than humans.
+They have panoramic vision with a field spanning almost 240 degrees, compared to the human field of view, around 180 degrees.
+Their eyesโ structure is designed for low-light environments and motion detection rather than visual acuity, which helps them detect prey in the wild.

 So when your dog gazes at you affectionately as it lays its head on your lap, its visual perception differs significantly from ours.
-Rather than seeing sharp details and colors like we do, their focus might be on understanding movement and detecting changes in the environment around them.
+Rather than seeing sharp details and colors as we do, they might focus on understanding movement and detecting changes in the environment around them.

 See Related: Dewclaw Removal Price: How Much Does It Cost to Remove Dewclaws from Dogs?